 - All Debts

 Let’s say most of your net worth is tied up in a very risky business.
 If you keep that risk in mind, you probably want to take less risk with your other investments.
-If you ignore your business risk and take on lots of investment risk too, you’ll probably end up with a very fragile financial situation.
+If you ignore your business risk and take on lots of investment risk too, you could end up with a very fragile financial situation.
 Yikers!
 Let’s look at a different example.

 Assume you have more income than you could possibly spend coming in from rental income and pensions.
 If that is your situation, you are in a very low risk situation.
 In that case, you can probably afford to take on a little more risk with your other investments (if you want to).